OSH Answers Fact Sheets

 - Group 3 - Not classifiable as to its carcinogenicity to humans

 - Group 4 - Probably not carcinogenic to humans

 A list is available at the IARC Monographs web site.

-ACGIH assigns each chemical or agent to one of the following 5 categories:
+ACGIH assigns chemicals or agents to one of the following 5 categories: